 The Chapter that Hazed

-I was initiated into my first sorority the fall of 2012 after a 6 week new member education process which involved hazing.
+I was initiated into my first sorority the fall of 2012 after a 6-week new member education process which involved hazing.
 I spend 6-8 hours a week meeting with active members cramming information on my organization’s history and another 4-6 hours a week studying on my own.
-On Sunday nights while the active sisters of our organization were in chapter meeting my pledge class would be administered tests by our pledge mom.
-We were required to score a 90% or above on the weekly tests (which usually took 45 minutes to and hour to complete) or we would be dropped from the new member education process.
-In addition to the weekly tests we were required to carry with us a binder packed with study materials everywhere we went.
-In addition to the hours of studying and weekly meetings with every active sister we would gather in our chapter room once a week on Wednesday evenings for ‘bonding activities’ which often included scavenger hunts (spanning across the city and into various fraternity houses), impromptu crafting of gifts for the active sisters, and the creation of songs and skits to be performed for the active sisters.
+On Sunday nights while the active sisters of our organization were in Chapter, my pledge class would be administered tests by our pledge mom.
+We were required to score a 90% or above on the weekly tests (which usually took 45 minutes to an hour to complete) or we would be dropped from the new member education process.
+In addition to the weekly tests, we were required to carry with us a binder packed with study materials everywhere we went.
+In addition to the hours of studying and weekly meetings with every active sister we would gather in our Chapter Room once a week on Wednesday evenings for ‘bonding activities’ which often included scavenger hunts (spanning across the city and into various fraternity houses), impromptu crafting of gifts for the active sisters, and the creation of songs and skits to be performed for the active sisters.
 Prior to initiation we were also required to take a final exam (which lasted 3 hours) and without a score of 100% we would be dropped from the process the night before initiation.

-At the time I repeatedly denied all allegations into hazing (including during a through investigation done by the campus in an attempt to get us removed).
-I believed the activities I partook in were helping to bond me to the sisterhood and in a way they were, just not in the way I had anticipated.
-When I transferred schools and left that chapter behind I also left behind my experience.
+At the time I repeatedly denied all allegations into hazing (including during an investigation done by the University in an attempt to get us removed).
+I believed the activities I partook in were helping to bond me to the sisterhood and in a way, they were.
+Just not in the way I had anticipated.
+When I transferred schools and left that Chapter behind I also left behind my experience.
 I didn’t keep in touch with any of the sisters who had been active when I was there.
-It wasn’t until alumna were asked to offer support in bringing a legal case against the University in which the chapter was held that I realized how complicated my relationship with the sorority had become.
+It wasn’t until alumna were asked to offer support in bringing a legal case against the University in which the Chapter was held that I realized how complicated my relationship with the sorority had become.
 The tests and hours of time spent learning about the organization had bound me to the founders in a way I never anticipated.
 I longed to know the women who started the organization but assumed I would never have an opportunity to get to know them in person.
 When the legal battle began I was the youngest contributing alumna member and in turn was reached out to by several of the founding sisters.

 The Sorority that Didn’t Haze

 When I transferred I found myself longing for the experience I had at my previous University and then some.
 I wanted an experience where I would be closer to my sisters then I had been in my previous organization.
 I wanted a place where I would stay close with my sisters after graduation.
-However most importantly I wanted to do it without hazing.
+Most importantly I wanted to do it without hazing.
 When I began seeking the next chapter to call home I had not yet fully grasped the extent to which my hazing experience had connected me to my other organization (as the legal battle had yet to begin).
-I did however understand that hazing is a time consuming event that as an upperclassman I didn’t feel I had the time to devote to.
+I did however, understand that hazing is a time-consuming event that as an upperclassman I didn’t feel I had the time to devote to.

 Ultimately when I accepted my bid I accepted with the full intent to once again undergo a process of hazing.
-I assumed I would be required to learn extensive amounts of history (as this organization has a history extending 73 years longer then the history of my other organization).
+I assumed I would be required to learn extensive amounts of history (as this organization has a history extending 73 years longer than the history of my other organization).
 I also accepted my bid assuming I would be committing myself to living out the history of the organization on a daily basis the way I had in my previous chapter.
-To an extent I was right, to an extent I was dead wrong.
-I was asked to familiarize myself with the history of the organization however I was never tested with the threat of termination of the new member process.
-I was asked to bond with my sisters however it was in social settings as opposed to being locked in the chapter room for hours on end one night a week.
+To an extent, I was right.
+To another extent I was dead wrong.
+I was asked to familiarize myself with the history of the organization however, I was never tested with the threat of termination of the new member process.
+I was asked to bond with my sisters however it was in social settings as opposed to being locked in the Chapter Room for hours on end one night a week.